AaronRuizMoraUK/DirectX11-Course/README.md

 - In the last section of the course, where everything is coming together, I went for a slightly different design:
     - A `Renderer` class handles the device, swap chain, main frame buffer and a scene.
     - A `PipelineObject` class has the `Pipeline` and the binding of resources via several `PipelineResourceBindings` objects (per Scene, per Material, per Object).
     - The `Scene` class is what brings all together, handling a `PipelineObject`, the binding of resources and the drawing of all objects in the scene.
-It uses a `CommandList` to record all the commands asynchronously.
+    - The `Scene` uses two `CommandList`, one to clear frame buffer and update scene buffers and another to draw all objects.
+Commands are recorded into the command lists in parallel in different threads, then the scene waits and queues them for execution.
     - `main.cpp` will instantiate an `Application`, which has the Window, the Renderer, the Camera and the Objects.
 It'll get the Scene from the renderer and add the objects and the camera to it.
 Finally, `Application` runs the main loop where it'll update the camera, render the scene and present it.

 ## 3rdParty Libraries